 Not only is it a challenge to find “Ghosts,” but it’s equally testing to get them into the boat.
 They’re fierce fighters and having one fight you on an 8 wt rod is enough to get anyone’s blood pumping.
 You can go out on the flats on a small skiff or do some wade fishing during the low tide, it’s up to you.

-Bonefish are by far the most sought after catch of fly fishermen, but you can also find a solid Tarpon bite in the summer months, and Permit follow closely behind.
+Bonefish are by far the most sought-after catch when fly fishing in the Bahamas, but you can also find a solid Tarpon bite in the summer months, and Permit follow closely behind.
 Our advice?
 Try a bit of everything, you won’t be disappointed.

 Spearfishing in the Bahamas